Antioch Network: Challenges and Contraction

 While Antioch College and the branches shared common core educational principles, significant cultural and structural differences resulted in a lack of cohesion.
-Unlike the College, the branches did not have a system of academic tenure.
+Unlike the college, the branches did not have a system of academic tenure.
 While the Antioch College was a residential liberal arts college, the branches differed significantly with a student body of commuting adult learners.
 Additionally, Antioch College was governed under a robust model of shared governance, but many of the branches were formed without the input or oversight of ComCil (the core governing body) resulting in a general lack of support for these external enterprises.
-Academic standards also varied widely among the branches and between the College.
+Academic standards also varied widely among the branches and between the college.

 Convoluted extensions of The Network complicated the situation.
-Many of the branches were not originated from Antioch College, but rather as derivatives of the branches themselves, further outside the oversight of the College.
-Most of the branches had no direct connection to programs or faculty of the College.
-A primary criticism of The Network was that drew administrative energy away from the College.
+Many of the branches were not originated from Antioch College, but rather as derivatives of the branches themselves, further outside the oversight of the college.
+Most of the branches had no direct connection to programs or faculty of the college.
+A primary criticism of The Network was that drew administrative energy away from the college.

-Compounding these issues was the fact that many of the branches were not financially sound.
-Cashflow issues and outright financial failures put stress on the College's budget leading to the closure of most of the branches beginning in 1975 and continuing through the late 1980s.
+Compounding these issues was that many of the branches were not financially sound.
+Cashflow issues and outright financial failures put stress on the college's budget leading to the closure of most of the branches beginning in 1975 and continuing through the late 1980s.
 Contraction of the Network was executed under President William Birenbaum, noted for his acumen in "crisis-type settings," reducing the size of the Network by nearly three-quarters.

 Formation of University System

 Even as the system of branch centers and campuses were being closed, President William Birenbaum also oversaw the formal name change of the corporation to Antioch University in 1978.

 The contracted university consisted of five units in addition to Antioch College.
 Two of these were housed on the campus of the college: the School for Adult and Experiential Learning, which later became Antioch McGregor, and Antioch Education Abroad, later renamed Antioch International.

-The College was the center of the University system, but tensions between the different models of education and governance were the source of many rifts.
+The college was the center of the university system, but tensions between the different models of education and governance were the source of many rifts.
 Budgetary structures also proved problematic.
-The College budget bore many expenses which benefited the entire enterprise, but also caused the College's balance sheet to compare less favorably in relation to other campuses.
+The college budget bore many expenses which benefited the entire enterprise, but also caused the college's balance sheet to compare less favorably in relation to other campuses.